xinyzhang9/rxjs_chatroom/README.md

 # Rxjs Chat Room
-> This is a chatroom application implemented by Rxjs, Socket IO and React.
+> This is a chatroom application implemented by Rxjs(ReactiveX), Socket IO, ReactJS and Webpack.

 ## Technology
 Rxjs: create multiple observables(streams) to send/receive messages from clients.